 Transition to Teaching Program

-Do you have a BS and want to teach?
+Do you have a bachelor’s degree or higher and want to teach?
 Consider our Transition to Teaching program!

 The Transition to Teaching licensure program is based on the premise that you already have subject matter expertise and focuses on teaching you how to teach it.
 This 18-credit program supports your development as an effective teacher and provides a pathway for initial licensure in Indiana in your content area.
 It is a fast-paced mechanism for people ready for a career change or for teachers on emergency permits to earn full credentials.
 Purdue offers both fully online and residential options for secondary (grades 5-12) teachers.